w3c/wai-media-guide/captions.md

 ## Developing Captions

 Most people who develop captions use software to help.
 There are several free captioning software programs and online services available.
 Some will create automatic captions that you can use as a starting point.
-Note that they will need to be fixed for accuracy.
+Note that you will need to be edit automatic captions for accuracy.

-For example, YouTube provides automatic captions and tools for you to edit the captions, as described in  Edit or remove captions – YouTube Help (https://support.google.com/youtube/answer/2734705?hl=en).
+For example, YouTube provides automatic captions and tools for you to edit the captions, as described in [Edit or remove captions – YouTube Help](https://support.google.com/youtube/answer/2734705?hl=en).

 **Captions and transcripts include the same text, so one can be used to develop the other.**